AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 Because the high throughput workflows are designed to be flexible, there is no `vibes template` command to automatically generate them, but modifying the workflows you'll work with here and in [the multi-step tutorial](../1_multistep) should be good guide on how to get started.

 In this case only two materials (Si-diamond and MgO-rock salt) will be calculated, but the workflow can be used to generate a harmonic model an arbitrary number of materials.
-CC: As usual, we will not fully converge the results for these examples, so to allow for rapid execution and testing.
+As usual, we will not fully converge the results for these examples, so to allow for rapid execution and testing.

-We start from already relaxed structures for [Silicon](https://encyclopedia.nomad-coe.eu/gui/#/material/17241/structure) and [MgO](https://encyclopedia.nomad-coe.eu/gui/#/material/17916) and store them in `Si/geometry.in` and `MgO/geometry.in`, respectively. *Note: Typically, one does not have relaxed structures already available.
+We start from already relaxed structures for silicon and magnesium oxide and store them in `Si/geometry.in` and `MgO/geometry.in`, respectively. *Note: Typically, one does not have relaxed structures already available.
 Information on how to perform a relaxation before running the phonon calculations (i.e. a multistep workflow) will be given in [the multistep tutorial](../1_multistep).*
-CC: Just provid relaxed structures already so not to confuse people

 ??? info "`Si/geometry.in`"
     ```